Yash0182/Data_Structures_JAVA/README.md

 # Data-Structres-Practice
-Consists of different .java files each has implemetation of data structures and few operations performed on them
+Includes Data Structures implementations and operations performed on them.
+Also includes Some well known Algorithms implemented in JAVA